 Your first step when it comes to machine washing must always be sorting.
-Whites, dark colours, light colours and delicates should be separated out and washed separately.
+Whites, dark colours, light colours, and delicates should be sorted and washed separately.
 For larger loads, sort by colour shade.
-You should also check their fabric care labels to make sure they need no special treatment.
+You should also check garments’ fabric care labels tomake sure they need no special treatment.
 You can read more about how to sort your laundry.

 Drum size matters